Once inside Cicada, we can run our neural network C function by typing

 if numArgs == 2 then &

-rtrn = $RunNetwork(weights, activity, inputs, step_size)
+rtrn = $runNetwork(weights, activity, inputs, step_size)

 else &

-rtrn = $RunNetwork(weights, activity, inputs, step_size, outputs, learning_rate)
+rtrn = $runNetwork(weights, activity, inputs, step_size, outputs, learning_rate)

-if rtrn == 1 then print("run() did not converge; try lowering step size?\n")
+if rtrn == 1 then print("process() did not converge; try lowering step size?\n")

 }